laravel/docs/eloquent.md

 #### Deleting Models By Query

 Of course, you may also run a delete query on a set of models.
-In this example, we will delete all flights that are marked as inactive:
+In this example, we will delete all flights that are marked as inactive.
+Like mass updates, mass deletes will not fire any model events for the models that are deleted:

     $deletedRows = App\Flight::where('active', 0)->delete();